Debt is something nearly everyone deals with in life and having a debt payoff plan is incredibly helpful.

 Step #7: Work with a wealth management specialist.

 Don’t think this is for you?
 Think again.

 I wanted to add in a note about working with a wealth management company.
 I’d always heard of these companies but thought to myself: “I’m not wealthy, how can I afford to work with them?”
 Well, a good friend of mine recommended someone to me and I reluctantly took a phone call with them.

 That phone call was awesome.
 Not only did I learn that I didn’t have to be wealthy to work with someone at a wealth management company, but some firms (like the one I talked to) don’t charge an arm and a leg.
 Actually, they don’t charge anything at all if you switch some of your existing insurances, banking, etc with companies they’ve partnered with.

 My girlfriend and I are just getting started with our new financial plans, but we’ve been very happy with our experience thus far.
 Both in helping us organize and attack our debt, as well as understanding how we should manage our cash flow and where we should be putting money for “retirement.”
 (I put retirement in quotes because I doubt we’ll ever retire, but we’ll want money to be growing somewhere outside of our bank accounts.)

-Your plan won’t be perfect and that’s okay.
+Your debt payoff plan won’t be perfect and that’s okay.

-Be ready to adapt, change, and iterate on your get-out-of-debt plan.
+Be ready to adapt, change, and iterate on your plan.